 "I’m not sure," said he.
 "It’s been a long time."

 Dust nodded.
 (That still meant ‘yes,’ at least.)
 "Very long time," he agreed.

 The ten-second silent, shameless stare that followed made John sweat a little.
-Red Dustlight Over Aldrin Bay In Twilight From Thunder Point’s face was unremarkable—as was to be expected from someone living in such a small colony, inter-breeding had led everyone to tend to the same light chocolate skin tone and Afro-European facial structure.
-His hair was uncoloured, an earthy brownish colour with flecks of ochre.
+Red Dustlight Over Aldrin Bay In Twilight From Thunder Point’s face was unremarkable—as was to be expected from someone living in such a small colony, mixing had led everyone to tend to the same light brown skin tone and Afro-European facial structure.
+His hair was an earthy brownish colour with flecks of ochre.

 Heck, everyone here looked less horrible than John did.
 Slender and tall where John was squat and covered in spots and blemishes.
 He changed his mind about Dust checking him out.